wpengine/github-action-wpe-site-deploy/README.md

 * Add the *SSH Private Key* to your [Repository Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) or your [Organization Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-an-organization).
 Save the new secret "Name" as `WPE_SSHG_KEY_PRIVATE`.

-**NOTE:** If using a Github Organization, adding the SSH key to the Organization Secrets will allow all repos to reference the same SSH key for deploys using the method in the sample `main.yml`.
+**NOTE:** If using a GitHub Organization, adding the SSH key to the Organization Secrets will allow all repos to reference the same SSH key for deploys using the method in the sample `main.yml`.
 The SSH Key also connects to all installs made available to its WP Engine User.
 One key can then effectively be used to deploy all projects to their respective sites on WP Engine.
 Less work.
 More deploys!

 3. **SSH PUBLIC KEY SETUP IN WP ENGINE**
 * Add *SSH Public Key* to WP Engine SSH Gateway Key settings.
 [This Guide will show you how.](https://wpengine.com/support/ssh-gateway/#Add_SSH_Key)

     **NOTE:** This Action DOES NOT utilize WP Engine GitPush or the GitPush SSH keys [found here.](https://wpengine.com/support/git/#Add_SSH_Key_to_User_Portal)

-4. Git push your site Github repo.
+4. Git push your site GitHub repo.
 The action will do the rest!

 View your actions progress and logs by navigating to the "Actions" tab in your repo.